A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Implementation aspects

-Let us now make connections to the concept of Confidence Distributions (CD).
-It aims at answering the following question: can we also use a distribution function, or a “distribution estimator”, to estimate a parameter of interest in frequentist inference in the style of a Bayesian posterior? (see the review paper by \cite{singh_confidence_2013}).
+Let us now make connections to the concept of Confidence Distributions (CD) that we use in our empirical application.
+It aims at answering the following question: can we also use a distribution function, or a “distribution estimator”, to estimate or test for a parameter of interest in frequentist inference in the style of a Bayesian posterior? (see the review paper by \cite{singh_confidence_2013}).
+Natural point estimators include the median, the mean, and the maximum of the CD density (\cite{singh_combining_2005}).
 That “distribution estimator” is named CD in agreement with the terminology coined by \cite{efron_fisher_1998}, and traces back to the fiducial distribution of \cite{fisher_inverse_1930}, albeit being a purely frequentist concept.
 It was introduced by \cite{hjort_confidence_2002} and its asymptotic extension by \cite{singh_combining_2005} (see also \cite{singh_confidence_2011}, \cite{veronese_fiducial_2015}, and the book-length presentation of \cite{hjort_confidence_2016}).
-Example 2.4 of \cite{singh_combining_2005} discusses how a bootstrap distribution can yield a valid asymptotic CD, and Section 2.3.3 of \cite{singh_confidence_2013} how studentization can transmit second-order accuracy in the i.i.d.\ case.
+Example 2.4 of \cite{singh_combining_2005} discusses how a bootstrap distribution can yield a valid asymptotic CD, and Section 2.3.3 of \cite{singh_confidence_2013} how studentization can transmit higher-order accuracy in the i.i.d.\ case.
 Paralleling these recent developments in fiducial inference theory (see also the review paper of \cite{hannig_generalized_2016}), we can exploit our FMB to produce a fast methodology to build an asymptotically higher-order correct CD as a by-product.
-Let us define the functions $H_{S}(\theta):=\mathbb{P}[\hat{S}(\theta_0) \leq \hat{S}(\theta)]$ and its FMB counterpart $H^{\ast}_{S}(\theta):=\mathbb{P}^{\ast}[S^{\ast}(\hat{\theta}) \leq \hat{S}(\theta)]$, for $\theta \in \Theta$.
+Let us define the functions $H_{S}(\beta):=\mathbb{P}[\hat{S}\leq \hat{S}(\beta)]$ and its FMB counterpart $H^{\ast}_{S}(\beta):=\mathbb{P}^{\ast}[S^{\ast} \leq \hat{S}(\beta)]$, for $\beta \in \mathcal{B}$.